 "As president, Donald Trump dodged conviction despite two impeachment trials on three counts of constitutional wrongdoing," Wehle observes.
 "Now, his own criminal and civil liability, as well as that of his businesses, his staff, and his children, are squarely within the sights of the rule of law."

 - NY prosecutors zeroing in on Donald Trump Jr. amid probe into ... ›

 - NY prosecutors shift their focus to Trump Organization CFO Allen ... ›

-- Federal prosecutors charge former Trump Organization attorney with ... ›
+- Ex-wife of Trump Organization exec is cooperating with investigators ... ›

 - Manhattan DA convenes grand jury for possible criminal charges in Trump case: report - Alternet.org ›

 - Key Trump property at center of fraud investigation, newly published subpoenas show: report - Alternet.org ›